rsullivan00/blog/_posts/2018-06-10-notification-lambda.markdown

 ## The result

-When your topic and subscriptions are created, you will receive an email or SMS message from AWS asking you to confirm that you would like to subscribe to your notification topic.
+When your topic and subscriptions are created, you will receive an email or SMS message from AWS asking you to confirm your subscription to the notification topic.

 ![Subscription Confirmation](/assets/subscription_confirmation.png)